-The Company continues to target earnings per diluted share for 2013 of between \$4.70 and \$5.10, but actual results could vary significantly from this target.
-The Company is currently planning that 2013 depletions and shipments growth will be approximately 10% to 15%.
-The Company believes that the competitive pricing environment will be challenging and is planning pricing increases of approximately 1% to 2% to partially offset cost pressures.
-Full-year 2013 gross margins are currently expected to be between 53% and 55%, due to anticipated price increases not fully covering cost pressures and some product mix changes.
-The Company intends to increase advertising, promotional and selling expenses by between \$18 million and \$26 million for the full year 2013, primarily due to planned increased investments behind our brands.
+The Company is increasing its estimated earnings per diluted share for 2013 to a range of between \$5.10 and \$5.40, an increase from the previously communicated range of \$4.70 to \$5.10, but actual results could vary significantly from this target.
+This increase is driven by the Company's current expectation that 2013 depletions and shipments growth will be approximately 17% to 22%.
+The Company believes that the competitive pricing environment will be challenging and is planning pricing increases of approximately 1% that will only partially offset cost pressures.
+Full-year 2013 gross margins are currently expected to be between 52% and 54%, due to anticipated price increases not fully covering cost pressures and some product mix changes.
+The Company intends to increase advertising, promotional and selling expenses by between \$20 million and \$26 million for the full year 2013, primarily due to planned increased investments behind our brands.
 These increases exclude increases in freight costs for the shipment of products to the Company's wholesalers.
-The Company estimates increases of \$2 million to \$4 million for continued investment in existing brands developed by Alchemy & Science.
-These increases are included in our full-year estimated increases in advertising, promotional and selling expenses.
-Additional projects yet to be developed or acquired may significantly increase investments in Alchemy & Science and advertising, promotional and selling expenses.
+The Company estimates costs of \$4 million to \$6 million for continued investment in existing brands developed by Alchemy & Science.
+These increases are included in the full-year estimated increases in advertising, promotional and selling expenses.
+Additional projects yet to be launched or acquired may significantly increase investments in Alchemy & Science and advertising, promotional and selling expenses.
 The Company believes that its 2013 effective tax rate will be approximately 37%.

-The Company is continuing to evaluate 2013 capital expenditures and, based on current information, its initial estimates are between \$70 million and \$85 million, most of which relate to continued investments in its breweries, as well additional keg purchases.
-The Company anticipates an annual capital investment level after 2013 of between \$30 million and \$50 million, including capacity expansion initiatives to accommodate expected growth; however, the actual amount spent may well be different from these estimates.
-Based on information currently available, the Company believes that its capacity requirements for 2013 can be covered by its Company-owned breweries and existing contracted capacity at third-party brewers.
+The Company is continuing to evaluate capital expenditures and initiate projects to support its business plans.
+Based on the accelerated growth and to address current capacity bottlenecks, the Company anticipates accelerating capacity and efficiency improvements at our breweries and accordingly is raising capital spend expectations for 2013 and 2014.
+Based on current information, it has increased its 2013 estimated capital expenditure range to between \$100 million and \$140 million from \$85 million to \$105 million, most of which relate to continued investments in its breweries, as well as additional keg purchases.
+The wide range is a result of equipment currently anticipated to be delivered to the breweries in late December 2013, which could be delayed.
+The Company is increasing its 2014 estimated capital expenditure range to between \$100 million and \$130 million from \$30 million to \$50 million.
+The actual amount spent may well be different from these estimates.
+Based on information currently available, the Company believes that its capacity requirements for the remainder of 2013 can be covered by its Company-owned breweries and existing contracted capacity at third-party brewers.